PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Tue, 05 Mar 2024 22:14:18 GMT
+⏰ Updated on Thu, 23 May 2024 16:22:21 GMT

-💭 Thought: Aku butuh inspirasi baru, mungkin dari film atau buku.
+💭 Thought: Mau makan enak setelah deadline selesai.